IORoot/deploy__PULSE/README.md

 ##  9. <a name='Changelog'></a>Changelog

-- v1.0.1 - Fixed GUID issue with the tree shortcode plugin.
-Also added gitdeploy.sh command.

-- v1.0.0 - Setup repo and initial release of LABS V2.0.0
+- v1.0.0 - Setup repo and initial release of PULSE V1.0.0